ac-willeke/py-linux-template/README.md

 Modify this `README.md` file, to explain what your software does.

-# Good practices

-## .gitignore

-Add paths and files that you do not want to be committed by adding them to .gitignore.

-## pre-commit

-`pre-commit` can run tools to check your changes and refactor code (using `black`), to keep your repository clean and avoid common mistakes.
-The list of actions that are executed are defined in `.pre-commit-config.yaml`.

 ## Unix shell

 See the [cheatsheet](cheatsheet_unix_shell.md) for a quick overview of the Unix shell.